 ASPPH Philanthropy Fellow

-Heidari holds an interdisciplinary bachelor’s degree from the University of South Carolina in biology, psychology, public health, and environmental studies.
+Corcoran holds a bachelor’s degree from Saint Louis University in public health and international studies.